grafana/cortex-jsonnet/cortex-mixin/docs/playbooks.md

 ### CortexIngesterTSDBWALCorrupted

-This alert fires when a Cortex ingester finds a corrupted TSDB WAL (stored on disk) while replaying it at ingester startup.
+This alert fires when a Cortex ingester finds a corrupted TSDB WAL (stored on disk) while replaying it at ingester startup or when creation of a checkpoint comes across a WAL corruption.

-When this alert fires, the WAL should have been auto-repaired, but manual investigation is required.
+If this alert fires during an **ingester startup**, the WAL should have been auto-repaired, but manual investigation is required.
 The WAL repair mechanism cause data loss because all WAL records after the corrupted segment are discarded and so their samples lost while replaying the WAL.
 If this issue happen only on 1 ingester then Cortex doesn't suffer any data loss because of the replication factor, while if it happens on multiple ingesters then some data loss is possible.

+If this alert fires during a **checkpoint creation**, you should have also been paged with `CortexIngesterTSDBCheckpointCreationFailed`, and you can follow the steps under that alert.

 ### CortexIngesterTSDBWALWritesFailed